 News from Spring

 I thought I would swing by to update you on few things I have been up to lately.
-After a holiday visiting family in the country, Camping at Wombeyan caves followed by a relaxing few days at the beach, we returned refreshed and ready for the lead up to Christmas... maybe.
+We went camping at Wombayan caves with family, followed by a relaxing few days at the beach, and returned refreshed and ready for the lead up to Christmas...

-Last Saturday I made the long trek into the Blue Mountains to "Pinerolo" Margaret Hamilton's children's book cottage in Blackheath.
+Last Saturday I went to "Pinerolo" Margaret Hamilton's children's book cottage in Blackheath.
 She runs courses on children's book publishing among other things.
 It was so lovely to be swept up in her enthusiasm for the books she has created over the years and all the amazing writers and illustrators she has worked with.
 She was also joined by renowned illustrator Wayne Harris who showed us many of his award winning books and and the original illustrations he created for them.

-I enjoyed Margaret's extensive Owl collection, original collections of artwork from many amazing artists including one of my former tutors Tony Oliver.
+I enjoyed Margaret's original collections of artwork from many amazing artists including one of my former tutors Tony Oliver.
 I didn't get a chance to have a good peek at her book collection.

 Paper for Art swap with Dawbis